Lorenzo Gheri, PhD

 Imperial College London

-From October 2018 until September 2019, I was employed as a research assistant (Wissenschaftliche Mitarbeiter) at the MAIS research group, lead by Heiko Mantel.
+Previously, I was a research assistant (Wissenschaftliche Mitarbeiter) at the MAIS research group, lead by Heiko Mantel.

 Before moving to London I got my BSc and MSc in pure mathematics from the University of Florence (Università degli Studi di Firenze), my hometown in Italy.
 My Master thesis was supervised by Marco Maggesi.

-My current research is in Multiparty Session Types and in their formalization in proof assistants.
+My current research is in the theory of communication, pi-calculi, multiparty session types and their formalisation in proof assistants.

-At TU Darmstadt, my research interests have been extended to the theory of information flow security, with particular focus on concurrency aspects.
+At TU Darmstadt, I worked on the theory of information flow security, with particular focus on concurrency aspects.

-I have formalized the development and results of my PhD work on syntax with bindings in the Isabelle/HOL proof assistant, using mainly techniques from category theory, nominal logic and model theory.
+During my PhD years, I focussed on abstract syntax, with particular attention to variable binding structures.
+I investigated features and mechanisms common to different syntaxes, such as (co)recursion, (co)induction and (capture avoiding) substitution.
+I formalized the development and results of my PhD work on syntax with bindings in the Isabelle/HOL proof assistant, using mainly techniques from category theory, nominal logic and model theory.

 From a wider point of view, my research interests are programming languages, theoretical computer science, mathematical logic, formal methods, abstract algebra and the foundations of mathematics.
 For my Master thesis project I worked with Coq and homotopy type theory.